daisybutler/The-Book-Bunker-project03/README.md

 This project has been imagined with a particular client in mind, who eventually might like to leverage this site as another way of growing their brand awareness.
 Therefore, my design reflects [their website](https://www.jason-butler.com) style and colour scheme, which is lilac, white, light grey and dark grey.
 PLEASE NOTE*: I designed, built and currently maintain this website and all company branding associated with it.*

-All these visual features and colours I experimented with and decided on in the creation of my wireframes in Figma (see Wireframes).
+All these visual features and colours I experimented with and decided on in the creation of my wireframes in Figma [see wireframes](#wireframe-mockups).

 **Colours**